Bogoda Wooden Bridge: Description

-Bogoda Temple
+Bogoda temple

 The Bogoda Buddhist temple is an ancient temple situated beside the Bogoda Wooden Bridge.
 The temple has a much longer history than the bridge.
 It is from the 1st century BC, during the period of the Anuradhapura era.
 The temple was built per the instructions of King Valagamba.
-The stone inscription by the temple, in Brahmin scripture, says the temple was donated to a priest called Brahmadatta by Tissa, a provincial leader in Badulla.
+The stone inscription by the temple, in Brahmin scripture [Brahmi script], says the temple was donated to a priest called Brahmadatta by Tissa, a provincial leader in Badulla.

-Inside of the temple were elaborate lovely paintings, bearing resemblance to the Kandyan era.
+Inside of the temple were elaborate paintings, bearing resemblance to the Kandyan era.
 The walls were built with a paste made of cotton wool, bee honey and extracted and purified white clay.
-The paintings were painted on this walls.
+The paintings were painted on these walls.

 On 27 May 2011 Sri Lanka Post issued a Rs.
 15 stamp with a photograph of the bridge, as part of a set of stamps commemorating bridges and culverts in Sri Lanka.